The glossary for all organisations

 Carbon Leakage

-The situation where, as a result of stringent climate policies in one country, businesses transfer production to other countries with laxer emission constraints, leading to an overall increase in global emissions.
+The situation where businesses transfer production to countries with looser emission constraints, leading to an overall increase in global emissions.

 Source: